2020-05-14

 evaluate each command in a separate shell meaning that, in this example,

-would be undefined in the second line.
-Adding .ONESHELL
+greeting would be undefined in the second line.
+Adding .ONESHELL to the top

 causes multi-line code in the Make directive to be evaluated in a single call